 The Ditz: She has her moments.
 She mistakes a male dog for her sister (Which, according to said sister, has happened several times before).
 She needs help finding a hat that's on her head.
 She's also admitted to sometimes forgetting she's a dog.

 Whittany and Brittany are the twin daughters of Fisher Biskit, the owner of The Largest Ever Pet Shop, a much bigger and meaner pet store and Littlest Pet Shop's chief competitor.
-They also serve as Blythe's rivals after she declined their offers twice: once after "offering" to take her shopping, and again after "inviting" her to sit with them during lunchtime at school.Tropes associated with The Biskit Twins:
+They also serve as Blythe's rivals after she declined their offers to hang out with them.Tropes associated with The Biskit Twins:

 Alpha Bitches: Not ones to take 'no' for an answer, especially from someone like Blythe.